 *This is a retreat centre only and we cannot offer courses from this location.

-One of Auckland’s stately homes; 268 West Tamaki Rd was built in 1989.
+One of Auckland’s stately homes; 268 West Tamaki Rd was purchased by the School in 1989.
 Since then a series of owners have lovingly looked after the Glendowie Building.
 Students now use Glendowie for regular weekly meetings and also serves as a splendid venue for residential study weekends, study weeks and events throughout the year.